Overview of Wichita

 Wichita is home to Wichita State University, Newman University and Heritage College, among others.
 Most students in Wichita don't take public transportation to get around, but with money saved on the low costs of Wichita apartments and other amenities, you can spend the extra cash to get to your classes!

-Wichita, KS (Southeast)
+Wichita, KS (Southwest Wichita)